rookieCookies/CreateFile/README.md

 # The Basics
 ### Starting
-- First of all, import FileManager.class and MFile.class to your project
+- First of all, import FileManager.class and ManagedFile.class to your project
 - After that create a global field with type FileManager in your main class
 - On enable, create a new instance of the FileManager class, and assign it to the field you created
 ```java